jonelo/jacksum-for-macos/README.md

 ### Path Finder

-Open Path Finder, click the script menu, and select "Open Scripts Folder", followed by "Open Path Finder Scripts Folder".
+Open Path Finder, click the Script menu, and select "Open Scripts Folder", followed by "Open Path Finder Scripts Folder".
 Open `Jacksum 4.0.0` and remove any .scpt file that you do not want to see.

 ### HoudahSpot